ziura/rindus/README.md

 `python3 manage.py import_placeholder_data`

-This command will download the posts and comments from https://jsonplaceholder.typicode.com/ and will save it to the local Postgres database.
+This command will download the posts and comments from https://jsonplaceholder.typicode.com/ and will save it to the local database.
 The data models used to store in the database can be found in `rindus_ct/res_api/models.py`

 This command requires an empty database to work.
 If the database is not empty, it will return an error message to prevent the loss of modifications.